The Justice Files: Clearing their brother’s name

 Platt was a prosecutor with the Salt Lake District Attorney’s Office.

-At his door was an a swat team representing the Internet Crimes Against Children (ICAC) task force.
+At his door was a SWAT team representing the Internet Crimes Against Children (ICAC) Task Force.

 “The information came back to that residence where we executed the warrant, that contained graphic child pornography,” said Leo Lucy in an interview with ABC4.